Get,

 Some of the potential benefits of Madhunashini are described as under:

-Potential uses of Madhunashini in Diabetes
+1. Potential Uses of Madhunashini in Diabetes

 We can’t deny that diabetes is one of the most common diseases, showing an increasing trend worldwide.
 Even in their 20s, youngsters have complaints of high blood glucose levels because of unhealthy dietary choices and a sedentary lifestyle.
 A review by Kanetkar et al. in 2007 stated that Madhunashini exerts anti-diabetic effects due to the presence of gymnemic acids.
 The possible mechanism attributed is an increase in insulin secretion, a hormone that regulates blood glucose.
-Additionally, gymnemic acids help inhibit glucose absorption from the intestine and increase glucose utilisation.
-This indicates Madhunashini may help manage diabetes.
+Additionally, gymnemic acids help inhibit glucose absorption from the intestine and increase glucose utilization.
+This indicates that Madhunashini may help manage diabetes.
 However, more studies are needed to support these claims with greater reliability.1

-Potential uses of Madhunashini for Lipid profile
+2. Potential Uses of Madhunashini for Lipid Profile

 A lipid profile is a blood test that measures the number of triglycerides and cholesterol in the blood.
 An altered lipid profile is a risk factor for diseases like atherosclerosis, pancreatitis, etc. Eisenberg et al. 2003 conducted a study in rats.
 This study showed that Madhunashini leaf extracts could reduce serum triglycerides, low-density lipoprotein, total cholesterol, etc. This indicates that Madhunashini has the potential to correct an abnormal lipid profile.
 However, these results are based on animal studies and more studies are needed to claim these effects in humans.4

-Potential uses of Madhunashini in Obesity
+3. Potential Uses of Madhunashini in Obesity

-Obesity is a complex disease characterised by excess body fat, which can negatively affect health.
+Obesity is a complex disease characterized by excess body fat, which can negatively affect health.
 Studies have supported the fact that using food sources in the right quantity and the use of complementary and alternative medicine like yoga and ayurvedic herbs may help in weight loss.
 A review conducted by Fabio et al. in 2013 stated that Madhunashini has the potential to manage obesity.
 This effect is attributed to inhibiting taste perception by gymnemic acids present in Madhunashini leaf and root extracts which may limit your food intake.
 This indicates that the Madhunashini may aid weight loss by decreasing the intake of calories.
 However, we need more studies to support these claims with greater reliability.4, 5

-Potential uses of Madhunashini in Cancer
+4. Potential Uses of Madhunashini in Cancer

 Cancer is a disease in which cells of the body may multiply abnormally and form cancerous cells that may spread to other parts of the body.
 A review conducted by Fabio et al. in 2013 states that Madhunashini may help manage breast and lung cancer.
 The exact mechanism behind this effect is, however, still being determined.
 This indicates that Madhunashini may help with cancer.
 However, scientific evidence supporting these claims is limited.
 Therefore, we need more studies to support these claims.4